-Much of the content, particularly my photographs is intended to share in the enjoyment that many my Colleages and I have in a labour of love for landscape restoration in Iceland - which has some of the world's beautiful landscapes.
+Much of the content, particularly my photographs are intended to share in the enjoyment that many my Colleages and I have in a labour of love for landscape restoration in Iceland - which has some of the world's beautiful landscapes.
 Wind can be both a nuisance and a blessing and identifying and compensating for the negative while enhancing the positive aspect of wind often requires a very broad outlook and unorthodox thinking.
 While I have posted many, somewhat esoteric articles related to wind, it is well to keep in mind that website is as much about people and their cultiure who have done much to ameliorate the negative aspects of wind as it is about demonstrating the positive - and somewhat unorthodox ways in which we assess and deal with wind.
 So with all due respect to theoretitions I am reminded of Shelock Holms comment to his colleague Dr. Watson "My dear Watson, you have a remarkable talent for explaining the obvious".
 In other words we all have our own ways of living with and compensating for wind.
 In fact, a better title for this website would be People Who Live and Work With Wind.
 On this site you'll see photos of many people doing just that.
 For example, in the photo of me fishing in the neighborhood of a couple of famous famous volcanoes - Hekla and Eyjafallajökul - I am well aware of the turbulent patterns in the river (as are the salmon which make good use of them) and I see also the patterns of winds past and present in the landscapes near and far.

 "The world looks with some awe upon a man who appears unconcernedly indifferent to home, money, comfort, rank, or even power and fame.
 The world feels not without a certain apprehension, that here is someone outside its jurisdiction; someone before whom its allurements may be spread in vain; someone strangely enfranchised, untamed, untrammelled by convention, moving independent of the ordinary currents of human action."